tHeMaskedMan981/coding_practice/theory/data_structures/ds_notes.md

 - a big array, with id as index. like phone number. fast search, insert and delete - O(1).
 But requires a lot of space.
 Not feasible always

 ## Heap
+- complete binary tree. full till height h-1, in last level, elements left aligned.
+- index from 0, children are 2i+1 and 2i+2. parent is [(c-1)/2]
+- Inserting takes O(1) in best case and O(logn) in worst case
+- Deleting takes O(logn)
+- Heap sort - add the elements in an heap, nlogn, then remove them one by one.

 ### Binary heap
 - binary heap is a complete binary tree.
 It have all the elements towards the left.
 It is implemented using an array (space efficient).